 If you want to spend more time here, then you can rent a dune buggy or a four wheeler.
 You can find plenty of ATV shops right on the beach.
 This was extremely tempting to us.
 However, we had more stops to make and had to keep on moving!

 Tip: You may only want to drive on the sand if you have a truck or SUV with four wheel drive in case of getting stuck!

 Santa Ynez Winery (49.3 miles)

 On our drive back south we wanted to kill some time so we could avoid the traffic around Los Angeles.
-So we conveniently stopped for one more winery tasting at Bridlewood Estate Winery in Santa Ynez Valley.
+We conveniently stopped for one more winery tasting at Bridlewood Estate Winery in Santa Ynez Valley.

-Bridlewood had the best wine we tasted on this trip and we ended up going home with a few bottles for ourselves and as gifts!
+Bridlewood had the best wine we tasted on this trip!
+We actually ended up going home with a few bottles.

-The winery itself has a beautiful tree-lined path that leads to the mission-style estate with a large tasting room and gorgeous patio overlooking the vineyards.
+The winery itself has a beautiful tree-lined path that leads to the mission-style estate.
+There, you can enjoy a large tasting room and gorgeous patio overlooking the vineyards.